-Rick Hirtensteiner, a four-year standout at Pepperdine who earned All-American honors as a senior in 1989, in entering his 14th season as a member of the Waves' coaching staff in 2011-12.
+Rick Hirtensteiner, a four-year standout at Pepperdine who earned All-American honors as a senior in 1989, is in his 15th season as a member of the Waves' coaching staff in 2014-15.

 Hirtensteiner is in his second stint serving as an assistant coach at Pepperdine, as he also worked under former head coach Frank Sanchez in 1998.